Lamborghini Gallardo: Lamborghini Gallardo 2003 coupé Polizia (2004)

 In December 2004, two Gallardos were donated to the Italian Polizia di Stato in honor of the force's 152nd anniversary.
 One car was donated by Automobili Lamborghini S.p.A. while a second one was donated by an independent organization.

 However, both of the cars were destroyed in the course of duty.
-When the Huracán, Gallardo's successor, was introduced, Lamborghini S.p.A. produced a personalized version for the Italian police force serving as the replacement of the destroyed cars.
+When the Huracán, Gallardo's successor, was introduced, Lamborghini S.p.A. produced a personalized version for the Italian police force to replace the destroyed cars.